 |Revenue TTM||US$1.7 billion|

 |Return on equity TTM||15.72%|

 TTM: trailing 12 months

 There are currently 2.7 million The Childrens Place shares held short by investors – that's known as The Childrens Place's "short interest".
 This figure is 1.4% down from 2.7 million last month.

 There are a few different ways that this level of interest in shorting The Childrens Place shares can be evaluated.

 The Childrens Place's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Childrens Place.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Childrens Place.

 Find out more about how you can short The Childrens Place stock.

 The Childrens Place share dividends